stratasan/engineering/docs/index.md

 ## Why document culture?

-* By explicitly stating our goals, values and beliefs, our team better will work together and ultimately ship better software
+* By explicitly stating our goals, values and beliefs, our team will better work together and ultimately ship more valuable software.
-* This document to help new team members understand how we work and make decisions.
+* This document should help new team members understand how we work and make decisions.
 * All team members can contribute to this version-controlled document in the same way everyone contributes to our software.

 ## Why is this public?